DEFRA/sroc-charging-module-api/README.md

 Open the project in VSCode and then use the [Command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to access the tasks we have provided in [tasks.json](.vscode/tasks.json)

 With the palette open search for **Run test task** and once highlighted select it.
-From the list that's presented select **UP (CMA)**
+From the list that's presented select **⬆️ UP (CMA)**

 You should see a new terminal open up and [Docker Compose](https://docs.docker.com/compose/) begin to start building the images.
 Once that is done it will switch to running the API in docker.

 ### Prep the database

 The database is automatically created but you still need to run migrations and seed it.
-Again using the command palette and the **Run test task** option, find and select **DB (CMA)**.
+Again using the command palette and the **Run test task** option, find and select **🗄️ DB (CMA)**.

 The API should now be ready to use.

 ### Prep for testing

 Before we can run any tests the 'test' database needs to be created and migrations run against it.
-Using the command palette and the **Run test task** option, find and select **DB TEST (CMA)**.
+Using the command palette and the **Run test task** option, find and select **🗄️✅ DB TEST (CMA)**.

 This will both create the test database and run migrations against it.
 It is also safe to run repeatedly should you need to rebuild it.